chef/chef-web-docs/chef_master/source/resource_perl.rst

 Properties
 =====================================================

-This resource has the following properties:
+The perl resource has the following properties:

 ``code``
    **Ruby Type:** String